-The MX29LV004T/B also features the chip unprotect mode, so that all sectors are unprotected after chip unprotect is completed to incorporate any changes in the code.
+The MX29LV040 also features the chip unprotect mode, so that all sectors are unprotected after chip unprotect is completed to incorporate any changes in the code.
 It is recommended to protect all sectors before activating chip unprotect mode.

-To activate this mode, the programming equipment must force VID on control pin $\overline{OE}$ and address pin A9.
-The $\overline{CE}$ pins must be set at VIL.
-Pins A6 must be set to VIH.(see Table 2) Refer to chip unprotect algorithm and waveform for the chip unprotect algorithm.
-The unprotection mechanism begins on the falling edge of the $\overline{WE}$ pulse and is terminated on the rising edge.
+To activate this mode, the programming equipment must force VID on control pin \overline{OE} and address pin A9.
+The \overline{CE} pins must be set at VIL.
+Pins A6 must be set to VIH.
+Refer to chip unprotect algorithm and waveform for the chip unprotect algorithm.
+The unprotected mechanism begins on the falling edge of the \overline{WE} pulse and is terminated on the rising edge.